heaversm/trinsic-building-access-proto/README.md

 ### Define a verification
 1. Click on the **Verifications** tab on the left sidebar to navigate to the Verifications View.
 2. Click on the **Create Template** button to slide out the **Create Verification Template** slider.
 3. Enter a Verification Title.
+"Building Access Verification"
 4. Click the **+ Credential Request** button and give it a name.
 5. Enter "Building Access Verification" as the Policy Name and enter both "Name", "Team", and "ID" as attributes.